 The Social Media Benchmark Study concluded that most nonprofits allocate less than ¼ of one full-time employee.
 However, recent studies have discovered that many nonprofits have begun dedicating at least one employee to overseeing their social media.
-Those without a dedicated social media manager have begun to institute social media policies that govern their approach to the different platforms.
-Sheer manpower is still most nonprofit’s primary hurdle, and moving past cutesy photos towards delivering valuable and engaging content.
+Those without a dedicated social media manager have begun to institute social media policies that govern their approach to different platforms.
+Sheer manpower is still most nonprofit’s primary hurdle and moving past cutesy photos towards delivering valuable and engaging content.

 Most nonprofits still use social media as a platform for distributing information – primarily event announcements, activity schedules and organization focused information.
 Yet it has been demonstrated time and again that social media is most effective when your readers are engaging with your organization.

 Try posting topics that center more around issues that are important to your organizations.
 Ask your audience how they would approach issues, and take this opportunity to demonstrate your expertise on the matter as well.

 No matter how you use social media it’s important to manage what content is successful and what content is falling flat.
 Most nonprofits surveyed said that they prefer Facebook Insights for this.
 Facebook does provide a very clean and accessible way of monitoring your content, and it should be used.
 If you’re looking for a little more information, there are dozens of companies that provide detailed analytics for social media.